diva-e/create-frontend-component/CONTRIBUTING.md

 Feel free to contribute to this project by creating a pull request on GitHub.

-Commits should be well structured, which means that a single commit must not contain multiple concerns.
+Commits should be well-structured, which means that a single commit must not contain multiple concerns.

 Furthermore, commit messages should have a conventional/semantic commit type in order for the automatic package version management to work.

-Take a look at the the commit guidelines for more information.
+Take a look at the commit guidelines for more information.

 ## Development Workflow